ac-pate/Black-Copy----Autonomous-SumoBot/README.md

 # Black Copy: The Fearless Autonomous Sumo Champion
 ![Black Copy Robot](https://github.com/ac-pate/Black-Copy----Autonomous-SumoBot/blob/main/sumo-bot-images/20240317-P1933148.jpg)

-> "Black Copy embodies the relentless pursuit of sumo dominance.
-Its robust design and intelligent control system make it a formidable competitor in the arena."
+> "Black Copy will forever stand as the symbol of where my passion for Robotics began."

 ## Overview

-Black Copy is an autonomous sumo robot designed for competitive robotics events.
-This project, developed for IEEE Concordia’s Robowars 2024, by integrating advanced sensors, powerful microcontrollers, and a robust 3D-printed chassis, Black Copy demonstrated exceptional performance and strategic capabilities.
+Black Copy is an autonomous sumo robot I designed for IEEE Concordia’s Robowars 2024, by integrating advanced sensors, powerful microcontrollers, and a robust 3D-printed chassis, Black Copy demonstrated exceptional performance and strategic capabilities.

 ## Key Features